mtoensing/simpletoc/readme.txt

 * Option to disable block heading added.
 * Enhanced the localization strings.
 * Added Brazilian Portuguese translations to the translations.
 Thanks Ralden Souza!

-= 3.6 =
-* Code refactoring: moved to JSX and updates dependencies.
-Makes the code much smaller and easier to read for humans.
-* Better contrast for logo within Gutenberg.

 = 3.5 =
 * Added support for Rank Math plugin.